-Day 16: Tokyo Meals: B, L, D
+Day 16: Tokyo Panorama

 Start your last full day in Tokyo with a stroll in the vibrant Asakusa district and soak up the ambiance of Senso-ji, Tokyo's oldest Buddhist temple.
+Due to the limited coach parking, you may need to walk around 15 minutes on flat road.
 Continue to the 634-metre Skytree and ascend to the observation deck for magnificent views.
+You will be on your feet for 3-4 hours during your touring in Tokyo.
 The afternoon is free at leisure until the evening, when you will board a traditional yakata boat for a dinner cruise.
+You will need to get on and off your boat this evening without assistance.